 Improving reporting and accountability:

-To ensure that the Dominican government is notified of illegal human rights violations, we report all human rights abuses to Amnesty International, the UN, IOM, and the U.S. Embassy, all of whom maintain contact with the appropriate Dominican government offices.
+To ensure that the Dominican government is notified of illegal human rights violations, in the past, we have reported all human rights abuses to Amnesty International, the UN, IOM, and the U.S. Embassy, all of whom maintain contact with the appropriate Dominican government offices.
 We have also opened up lines of communication with the Department of Immigration and the army in the Valverde area, in the hopes that increased visibility will help protect Batey Libertad from military raids, extortions, and deportations.
 Anyone who would like access to our reports on human rights abuses should visit the page for Incident Reports

 . or write to firstname.lastname@example.org